t3hplayer/unofficial_shotgun_frenzy/readme.txt

-Unofficial SF 1.4 Patch, Version 5
+Unofficial SF 1.4 Patch, Version 6, alpha 1
 (Note: This includes both the unofficial patch
 AND the unofficial weapons tweak, which were originally separate items)